18 Places to Visit Near Amsterdam by Train

 Muiderslot is a great place to visit near Amsterdam for castle lovers

-10. MUIDERSLOT
+11. MUIDERSLOT

-These days it is one of the prettiest places to visit around Amsterdam and does more wooing than protecting.
-The best-preserved castle in the Netherlands comes with a moat, an impressive castle garden, a knights’ hall as well as an extraordinary array of arms in the armory including a full suit of armor visitors can try on.
+These days, it is one of the prettiest places to visit around Amsterdam and does more wooing than protecting.
+The best-preserved castle in the Netherlands comes with a moat, an impressive castle garden, a knights’ hall as well as an extraordinary array of arms in the armory, including a full suit of armor visitors can try on.

-I loved wandering around the shaded gardens (scan the QR-code for an audioguide), watching the swans glide across the moat and of course exploring the two guided routes through the castle.
+I loved wandering around the shaded gardens (scan the QR-code for an audioguide), watching the swans glide across the moat, and of course exploring the two guided routes through the castle.
 Be warned that the knights’ route involves a few rickety stairs to the top of the tower (not great if you are claustrophobic).

-11. FORT PAMPUS
+12. FORT PAMPUS

 Fort Pampus is one of the 40 forts known as the Defence Line of Amsterdam (Stellingen van Amsterdam).
-The 19th-century Defence Line consisted of forts, dikes, barracks, and ammunition depots all geared towards keeping the city safe.
-The concept was simple, to avoid the enemy attacking the city simply flood the surrounding area and cut off any possible access to the port of Amsterdam.
+The 19th-century Defence Line consisted of forts, dikes, barracks, and ammunition depots, all geared towards keeping the city safe.
+The concept was simple: to avoid the enemy attacking the city, simply flood the surrounding area and cut off any possible access to the port of Amsterdam.

-The theory worked, that is until the invention of the airplane made this tactic obsolete.
-Left to the forces of nature and adventurers looking for a secluded spot to get into mischief the fort perched on its little island fell into disarray.
-In recent years the fort has undergone a full renovation and houses an interactive museum.
+The theory worked, that is, until the invention of the airplane made this tactic obsolete.
+Left to the forces of nature and adventurers looking for a secluded spot to get into mischief, the fort perched on its little island fell into disarray.
+In recent years, the fort has undergone a full renovation and houses an interactive museum.
 It is also a much-beloved spot for locals to have a picnic!

 Practical: The last ferry departs from the island at 14.30, don’t miss it!
-There is no need to reserve a spot if you have the iAmsterdam City Card, simply make sure the card is valid when you get on the ferry.
+There is no need to reserve a spot if you have the iAmsterdam City Card; simply make sure the card is valid when you get on the ferry.

 4 Train destinations from Amsterdam between 1 and 2 hours

-Some of them require a combination of train and bus to get to, but rest assured they are well worth the trip!
+Some of them require a combination of train and bus to get to, but rest assured, they are well worth the trip!

 Places to see near Amsterdam - Delft

-1. DELFT
+13. DELFT

-Getting there from Amsterdam: Jump on the Intercity from Amsterdam Centraal to Delft
+Getting there: Intercity Amsterdam Centraal → Delft

-Tours: Delft Canal Cruise; Delft Blue Factory and Museum
+Book it: Delft Canal Cruise; Delft Blue Factory and Museum

 The city of Delft is a beautiful Medieval town replete with canals, gabled houses, and the famous blue & white Delft Blue porcelain.
 Art connoisseurs might know that Delft was the birthplace of the famous 17th-century Dutch painter Jan Vermeer.
-A museum is still present in Delft, though sadly it does not have any original Vermeer paintings on display.
+A museum is still present in Delft, though sadly, it does not have any original Vermeer paintings on display.

 Delft is a great place to visit for both lovers of smaller storybook cities and those looking to experience the student culture in the Netherlands.
-As Delft has one of the most prestigious universities in the country, the city is awash with students making the city positively brimming with youthful energy (and cheap beer!).
+As Delft has one of the most prestigious universities in the country, the city is awash with students, making the city positively brimming with youthful energy (and cheap beer!).

-Visit the leaning tower of the Oude Kerk, stroll along the many canals and head towards the spectacular 17th-century Delft City Hall and check out the Delft Blue factory and museum to learn about the rich history of porcelain making of the region.
+Visit the leaning tower of the Oude Kerk, stroll along the many canals, and head towards the spectacular 17th-century Delft City Hall, and check out the Delft Blue factory and museum to learn about the rich history of porcelain making of the region.

 Where to go from Amsterdam by Train - Rotterdam

-2. ROTTERDAM
+14. ROTTERDAM

-Tours: Rotterdam Harbor Tour; Kinderdijk windmill village entry ticket
+Book it: Rotterdam Harbor Tour; Kinderdijk windmill village entry ticket

 Rotterdam is one of my favorite places to visit near Amsterdam by train.
-The city is incredibly hip, has some of the most avant-garde architecture and has a very cool food market that contains traditional Dutch classics as well as some great fusion restaurants (and a fully stocked Asian supermarket!).
+The city is incredibly hip, has some of the most avant-garde architecture, and has a very cool food market that contains traditional Dutch classics as well as some great fusion restaurants (and a fully stocked Asian supermarket!).

 The city was heavily bombed during WWII, which in turn meant a full rebuild was required.
 Architects veered away from rebuilding what was previously there and instead opted to make the city as modern as possible.
-Some of the coolest buildings include the cubic houses, the pencil and sharpener building the Rotterdam Station and the Van Nelle fabriek.
+Some of the coolest buildings include the cubic houses, the pencil and sharpener building, the Rotterdam Station, and the Van Nelle fabriek.

 Castles near Amsterdam Sypestyn Castle Museum

-3. CASTLE SYPESTYN MUSEUM
+15. CASTLE SYPESTYN MUSEUM

-Although slightly more cumbersome to get to from the city, it is one of the prettiest places to visit around Amsterdam and well worth taking the train/bus combo.
+Although slightly more cumbersome to get to from the city, it is one of the prettiest places to visit around Amsterdam and is well worth taking the train/bus combo.
 Built a mere 100 years ago, Castle Sypestyn in the Vecht area is the culmination of one man’s ambitious dreams.

 Hendrik Van Sypestyn grew up in a wealthy family.
-In fact, growing up his house contained a painting of a castle in the Vecht that once belonged to the family in the 16th century.
-Convinced his ancestry was of noble birth (spoiler, it was not), he set out to rebuild this family castle which in turn would house his (very) ample art collection.
+In fact, growing up, his house contained a painting of a castle in the Vecht that once belonged to the family in the 16th century.
+Convinced his ancestry was of noble birth (spoiler: it was not), he set out to rebuild this family castle, which in turn would house his (very) ample art collection.
 The art collection was to be put on display for the public.

 Tulips in the Netherlands

-4. KEUKENHOF – LISSE
+16. KEUKENHOF – LISSE

-Tours: Skip the line & Transportation to Keukenhof
+Book it: Recommended Skip the line & Transportation to Keukenhof

-One of the most popular places to visit near Amsterdam during spring is without a doubt Keukenhof.
+One of the most popular places to visit near Amsterdam during spring is, without a doubt, Keukenhof.
 The vast tulip fields attract many tourists from everywhere in the world.
-Be aware that Keukenhof itself is only open from the end of March to the beginning of May during tulip season (be sure to check in advance as tulip season is weather dependent).
+Be aware that Keukenhof itself is only open from the end of March to the beginning of May during tulip season (be sure to check in advance, as tulip season is weather-dependent).

 There is nothing quite like an expansive field of vibrant tulips.
 With 32 hectares and 7 million flower bulbs, Keukenhof is well worth a visit, though be mentally prepared to rub shoulders with many other flower enthusiasts.
 As the doors to the park open, the crowds start streaming in immediately.

-When purchasing tickets (€19/$19) you will be asked to choose a timeslot to enter the park.
+When purchasing tickets (€19/$19), you will be asked to choose a timeslot to enter the park.
 Exit the park at your own leisure (no maximum timeslot is given to explore).

 Further Afield: Easy Train Trips from Amsterdam to Belgium

-The high-speed international train routes from Amsterdam to Paris and London connect the city with Belgium, France and the UK within hours.
-Simply hop on the Eurostar in Amsterdam Centraal for connections to Brussels (1h30), Paris (3h18) and London (4h).
-Be aware, that tickets need to be booked in advance for the high-speed trains.
+The high-speed international train routes from Amsterdam to Paris and London connect the city with Belgium, France, and the UK within hours.
+Simply hop on the Eurostar in Amsterdam Centraal for connections to Brussels (1h30), Paris (3h18), and London (4h).
+Be aware that tickets need to be booked in advance for the high-speed trains.

 GOOD TO KNOW | You can take a day trip from Amsterdam to Bruges if you take the Eurostar to Brussels first (travel time 2h30).